Dual immaculate creation operators and a dendriform algebra structure on the quasisymmetric functions: Introduction

 \begin{verlong} This note is available in two versions: a short one and a long one (with more details, mainly in proofs).
-The former is available at \texttt{\href{http://web.mit.edu/~darij/www/algebra/dimcreation.pdf}{http://web.mit.edu/\symbol{126} darij/www/algebra/dimcreation.pdf}} , the latter at \texttt{\href{http://web.mit.edu/~darij/www/algebra/dimcreation-long.pdf}{http://web.mit.edu/\symbol{126} darij/www/algebra/dimcreation-long.pdf}} .
+The former is available at \url{https://www.cip.ifi.lmu.de/~grinberg/algebra/dimcreation.pdf} , the latter at \url{https://www.cip.ifi.lmu.de/~grinberg/algebra/dimcreation-long.pdf} .
 The version you are currently reading is the long (detailed) one.
 Both versions are compiled from the same sourcecode (the short one compiles by default; see the comments at front of the TeX file for precise instructions to get the long one).
-Both versions appear on the arXiv as \href{http://arxiv.org/abs/1410.0079}{preprint arXiv:1410.0079} (the short version being the regular PDF download, while the long version is an ancillary file). \end{verlong}
+Both versions appear on the arXiv as \href{https://arxiv.org/abs/1410.0079}{preprint arXiv:1410.0079} (the short version being the regular PDF download, while the long version is an ancillary file). \end{verlong}